 Success and impact depend on ensuring research is relevant, credible, legitimate and effective as well as open and accessible to everyone.
 There is a growing voice to the idea that an “engineering mindset” that prioritises technical innovations, academic definitions of research excellence, unequal research collaborations, and funding constraints inhibit strategic and transformative research.

-Many will agree that taking co-ownership, equity, shared analysis, and feedback as key principles for research-in-development can assist in moving from transfer of technology to recognizing and working within the specific political and institutional contexts of food systems, whether aquatic or land-based agriculture, forestry and natural resources management.
+Many will agree that taking co-ownership, equity, shared analysis, and feedback as key principles for research-in-development can assist in moving from transfer of technology to recognising and working within the specific political and institutional contexts of food systems, whether aquatic or land-based agriculture, forestry and natural resources management.
 As western trained scientists, we are prone to forget that the socio-economic, political and governance frameworks that operate elsewhere may be quite different from those we are used to.

 The Crawford Fund aims to ensure that research and capacity building that we support should be based around genuine partnerships with overseas counterparts and engender two-way learning, rather than the simplistic notion of training overseas researchers or farmers to implement Australian methods and models with limited acknowledgement of local social and economic systems and knowledge.